 Bishop Barbatus allegedly uprooted this tree in the seventh century as he sought to repress non-Christian cults.
 Legends subsequently developed around the tree-worshipping traditions in Benevento, associating them with the Devil.
 A “Walnut tree” was talked about in poems and books.
 These told stories of witches and wizards flying to Benevento, gathering and dancing under the tree for their Sabbats (pagan festivals), casting evil spells and then flying off again.
 A link was formed between the Italian word for walnut “noce” and the Latin for harm “nocere”.

 Stories about the sinister powers of the tree helped build fear and fascination around it.
 Some claimed that if you fell asleep under it, the poison seeping from its damp roots would infect your brain.
 According to one story, a man who napped under the tree awoke paralysed and was then healed by St. Francis.

 The legend of Benevento’s Walnut Tree sprung mainly from the original Lombard tradition.
 But the background of the cult of Iside here may also have contributed.
 Snake symbols found on urns and other objects originating from her temple suggest that serpents were worshipped through her cult, and this tradition was passed on to the Lombards.

-When I was in the area of the Ponte Leproso, before I knew it was the alleged site of the Walnut tree, I remember that I started feeling a little scared and uneasy, as if I were in an enchanted place.
+When I was in the area of the Ponte Leproso, before I knew it was the alleged site of the Walnut tree, I remember that I started feeling a little uneasy, as if I were in a sort of charmed place.
 It may just have been because it was really quiet with no one else around…

 When you are in Benevento, it is worth stopping off at Caffe Strega on Corso Garibaldi.
 Here you can try the liqueur, buy a bottle or confectionery flavoured with it, or even try a Strega ice cream.
 Enjoy darlings!